PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: setRingBuffersLockRetries(num)

+  .. deprecated:: 1.8.0
+    Deprecated in 1.8.0 in favor of :func:`setRingBuffersOptions` which provides more options.

   Set the number of shards to attempt to lock without blocking before giving up and simply blocking while waiting for the next shard to be available

   :param int num: The maximum number of attempts.
 Defaults to 5 if there is more than one shard, 0 otherwise.